 The purchase of a lesson also comes with access to their text-based kitchen helpline.
 If an entire semester is purchased, classes are about $30 each.
 Otherwise, it's roughly $40 for a single class.
 Courses are limited in size, so it's important to book early.

-Questions are encouraged as you cook along through the chat feature, comment box, or through the Bakers Hotline.
-Many recipes are available for download in advance through the Bake for Good Kids Recipe Booklet, which includes recipes for bread, rolls, pizza, and muffins, plus helpful tips and techniques.
-Additional recipes are provided through links to the recipe database on the King Arthur website.
+Many recipes are even available for download through the Bake for Good Kids Recipe Booklet, which includes helpful tips and techniques in addition to their baking instructions.
+More recipes are provided through links to the recipe database on the King Arthur website.

-Raddish is a culinary club for kids aged 4 to 14 that delivers monthly cooking kits, but it also offers a selection of free cooking videos archived online via its RadTV Cook-Along series.
+Raddish is a culinary club for kids aged four to 14 that delivers monthly cooking kits, but it also offers a selection of free cooking videos archived online via its RadTV Cook-Along series.

 Learn how to make items such as blueberry pancakes, veggie rainbow and ranch dip, homemade cornbread, pizza dough, as well as fundamental basic cooking lessons, such as how to make scrambled eggs or prepare perfect pasta.

 Recipe guides are available for download, some of which include tips for simple educational assignments you can do with your kids while cooking in categories like Math, Social Studies, and Science.
 Other recipes are from previous programming, such as the Cooking Camp Challenge, but they also come with helpful visuals and lessons designed in a way that is fun for kids to learn.